diamond2016/spring-7-rest-mvc/ARCHITECTURE.md

 - Store Flyway migrations in `src/main/resources/db/migration` with sequential `V__` filenames.
 - Use `src/main/resources` for environment-specific properties; do not commit secrets.

----
-This is the structure which project will adhere to after the refactor.